EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 *Legend*:
 - &#128163;  `Attack`: This icon identify a specific attack
 - &#128295; ` Tool:` This symbol represent the tool used to perform a certain attack
-- &#9940; ` Countermeasures:` It indicates contromeasures for a certain attack
+- &#9940; ` Countermeasures:` It indicates countermeasures for a certain attack

 ---
 ## Ch.
 1: Footprinting

 ### Q: What is footprinting and which goals does it achieve?
 Describe the attack steps that should be performed.

-A: Footprinting is about **scooping out** your target of interest, understand everything there is to know about that target and how it interrelates with everything around it, often **without sending a single packet** to your target.
+A: *Footprinting* is about **scoping out** your target of interest, understand everything there is to know about that target and how it interrelates with everything around it, often **without sending a single packet** to your target.
 It enables attackers to create a near complete profile of an organization's security posture.

-The attack steps are the following:
+The attack STEPS are the following:

 - **STEP 1 - Determine the scope of your activities**:
 	Before proceeding, it's essential to define the boundaries of your assessment.
 Will you be gathering information about the entire organization, or are you focusing on specific subsidiaries, departments, or locations?

 - **STEP 2 - Get proper authorization**:

-  Do you have authorization to proceed with your activities? (preferably in writing to avoid any misunderstandings)
+	Do you have authorization to proceed with your activities? (preferably in writing to avoid any misunderstandings).

 - **STEP 3 - Publicly available information**:
   A significant amount of information about an organization can be gathered from publicly accessible sources.
 Examples of public information are: *Company web pages, Related organizations, Location details, Employee information, Current events, Privacy and security policies, Archived information, Search engines and data relationship*.

 - **STEP 4 - WHOIS and DNS Enumeration**:
   **Domain-Related Searches**: When you're looking up information about a **domain name** (e.g., `example.com`), here's the process:
-    - **Start with the Registry**: Each top-level domain (TLD) like `.com`, `.org`, or `.net`, has an **authoritative Registry** that manages information about which **Registrar** (a company like GoDaddy or Namecheap) is handling that domain.
+	- **Start with the Registry**: Each top-level domain (TLD) like `.com`, `.org`, or `.net`, has an **Authoritative Registry** that manages information about which **Registrar** (a company like *GoDaddy* or *Namecheap*) is handling that domain.
 For `.com`, this would be a `.com` Registry.
     - **Find the Registrar**: Once you know which Registrar is managing the domain, you query their WHOIS database.
 This database contains details about the domain's Registrant you are interested (the person or organization that owns the domain).

     We refer to these as the *Three Rs* of WHOIS: **Registry**, **Registrar**, and **Registrant**.

     To start your search, you can use **ICANN** (**_Internet Corporation for Assigned Names and Numbers_**), which is the authoritative source for TLDs.
 ICANN provides tools to perform manual WHOIS lookups, even from the command line.
 The results often include details like physical addresses, phone numbers, email addresses, DNS servers, and more.

-  **IP-Related Searches**:
-  When you're trying to look up information about an IP address, the process is slightly different:
+  **IP-Related Searches**: When you're trying to look up information about an IP address, the process is slightly different:

-  1. **Start with a Regional Internet Registry (RIR)**:
+	  - **Start with a Regional Internet Registry (RIR)**:
 		IP addresses are managed by Regional Internet Registries (RIRs), organizations that assign IP ranges to specific regions.
 For example ARIN (North America), RIPE NCC (Europe), APNIC (Asia-Pacific).

-  2. **Query an RIR**:
+	  - **Query an RIR**:
 		Unlike domains, there isn’t one central database for all IP address lookups.
 However, any RIR can tell you if the IP address you're searching for falls under its management.
 If it doesn’t, it will redirect you to the correct RIR.

 - **STEP 5 - DNS Interrogation**:
   After identifying all the associated domains, you can begin to **query the DNS**.
 DNS is a distributed database used to map IP addresses to hostnames, and vice versa.

   &#128163; `Zone transfer`: One of the most serious misconfigurations a system administrator can make is allowing untrusted Internet users to perform a **DNS zone transfer**.
 A zone transfer is a process where one DNS server (usually a backup or secondary DNS server) requests and receives a complete copy of the DNS records from another (the primary DNS server).
 This is meant for redundancy and maintaining consistent records across servers.